WilliamWoha/csjournal/docs/Semester2/OOP/Topic20.rst

 Conclusion
 ^^^^^^^^^^

 | I know that this page was long but I did it because I struggle with having internet a lot, so having it all be in one place without having to search and scroll makes things way easier to share and read and quote.
 Use this page as a reference for operator overloading.
-If there's anything left it'll be covered on the next page.
+Whatever's left will be covered on the next page or two.
 After that, we move on to Class Relationships (Association, Aggregation, Composition).